 Despite being made at a value price point, you’ll be getting some seriously high-quality specs here.
 The body is made of a rare meranti wood, with a spruce top and mahogany neck.
 The fretboard is rosewood, which is likely what you’re used to from whatever electric model you might have.
 This serves to make the translation over to this model even less of a shock.

-Of course, the electric aspect of this guitar wouldn’t work without some sort of built in preamp or pickup.
+Of this guitar wouldn’t work without some sort of built in preamp or pickup.
 The electronics are provided by a System 68 pickup.
 A tuner is also built right into the guitar, complete with a digital display that will help guide you to the correct pitch of each string with relative ease.
 When plugged in, the guitar also sounds quite good.
 The output is strong enough to work well through pretty much anything you plug it into.
 It may take a while to get used to hearing the strings so loudly while plugged in, but you’ll ultimately grow to love the added depth.

 One of Yamaha’s best-selling acoustics is the APX500III, and the APXT2 is made in much the same way.
 It’s essentially everything that makes that model great, just in a more compact form.
 Alongside all of the easier playing capabilities that this grants the guitar, it will also be a bit easier to store and travel with in between gigs or while moving.
 Bigger is not necessarily always better, and this is a perfect example.
 The important thing to realize about guitars is there are so many out there that you will be more than accounted for no matter what your tastes or needs are.
 This kind of smaller acoustic will be something of a godsend for many.